suessflorian/sherlog/README.md

+# Shitty Log Sherlock
+Have you found yourself in a situation where you ~work at Vend~ have shit logger libraries intervening and vomiting everything on the screen leaving you with mountains logs to sift through?

+## DIRTY TODO
 - hidden `len(s) - 2` looks awkward
-- `faint` colouring not coming through
+- `faint` colouring not coming through in `gocui`
 - look at weird log entry spacing, can't explain why it works